bau-sec/ansible-openvpn-hardened/README.md

 Other Ansible playbooks and roles exist to automate the installation of OpenVPN, but none configure the OpenVPN server to run entirely as an unprivileged user [as described in the OpenVPN docs](https://community.openvpn.net/openvpn/wiki/UnprivilegedUser) or use *systemd* to sandbox the OpenVPN server process.

 *ansible-openvpn-hardened* also includes a playbook to run audits against the created server that independently verify the steps taken to harden the server.
-The supported auditing tools include [*OpenSCAP*](https://www.open-scap.org/) (more specifically [*ubuntu-scap*](https://github.com/GovReady/ubuntu-scap)), [*lynis*](https://cisofy.com/lynis/) and [*tiger*](http://www.nongnu.org/tiger/).
+The supported auditing tools include [*OpenSCAP*](https://www.open-scap.org/) (with assistance from [*ubuntu-scap*](https://github.com/GovReady/ubuntu-scap) on Debian/Ubuntu), [*lynis*](https://cisofy.com/lynis/) and [*tiger*](http://www.nongnu.org/tiger/).
 Example output from these tools can be reviewed on the project wiki.

-Currently, a fresh install of Ubuntu 16.04 is the expected starting point, though other Linux distros may be added in the future depending on interest.
+## Supported Targets

+The intended target is a fresh instantiation of an image running on a cloud provider like [Digital Ocean](https://www.digitalocean.com/?refcode=5ab3eb461bcb) (warning: referal link) or Microsoft's [Azure](https://azure.microsoft.com/).
+Physical boxes or local VMs should work as well assuming they are accessible over SSH, but haven't been tested.

+The following Linux distros are supported:

+- CentOS 7.2 x64 (And by extension RHEL 7.2 should work, but this hasn't been tested)
+- Ubuntu 16.04 x64
+- Debian 8.5 x64

+Other distros and versions may work but no promises.
+If support for another distro is desired, submit an issue ticket.
+Pull requests are always welcome.

 # Hardening
 Some of the steps taken to harden the server: